 - A Two Part Series: The Role of the “Shaman” in Ecuadorian Medicine with a Demonstration of a Medicinal Garden and Treatment Sanctuary

 The third type of CME credit is optional and falls into the category of teaching.
 The AAFP allows up to 60 teaching credits in each three year cycle.
 It is estimated that each USA participant will have the opportunity to gain approximately 24 hours of teaching credit during this one-week program.
 MissionCMEcuador has partnered with the Universidad Tecnica del Norte Medical School.
 This medical school is pleased to incorporate the MissionCMEcuador program into their formal curriculum.
 The model has been proven effective in other medical brigades.
-It involves one medical student being paired with each USA physician for the duration of the four clinic days.
+It involves medical students being paired with each USA physician during the four clinic days.
 The students will observe and “shadow” the USA physician in the clinic and participate in patient care when appropriate.

 In one medical brigade using this model, the MissionCMEcuador Medical Director was told by a medical student “I learned more from you in 4 days than I did in four years of medical school.”
 Participating in this unique experience can truly shape the next generation of Ecuadorian physicians!
 Please watch this testimonial submitted by a previous student, Dr. Andres Moreno.